 Silvertip Integrated Engineering Consultants was started in 2003 in Westminster, Colorado to provide creative engineering, design, troubleshooting, and analysis of mechanical systems for buildings.
-We work as a prime-consultant, sub-consultant, with architects, or with electrical engineers, structural engineers, and other consultants to provide a single team, according to the needs of the project.
+We work as a prime-consultant, sub-consultant, with architects, or with electrical engineers, structural engineers, commissioning specialists, and other consultants to provide a single team, according to the needs of the project.
 We provide mechanical systems design services for buildings including HVAC Engineering, Plumbing Design, Energy-Conservation consultation, and Fire Protection performance specifications.

 Silvertip Integrated Engineering Consultants provides personal Principal attention to all phases of each project.
 Our clients receive the benefit of a Principal with 40-plus years of experience on every project.

-Our first desire as the project mechanical engineer is to gain an understanding of the project goals, philosophy, and budget, and the interrelationships amongst these.
+Our first step as the project mechanical engineer is to gain an understanding of the project goals, philosophy, and budget, and the interrelationships amongst these.
 The mechanical systems should be an integral part of the solution to meet comfort, process, aesthetic, sustainability, and energy conservation goals.

 Systems modeling can provide comparative data for making system decisions.
 Model-based design is an enhancement that allows feedback during the design of the impact of changes and variations.